bpm-crafters/process-engine-api-docs/docs/index.md

 * Camunda Platform 7 Remote (connected via REST)
 * Camunda Platform 8 Self Managed
 * Camunda Platform 8 SaaS / Cloud
+* CIB Seven Embedded (Spring Boot)

 In doing so, you might start your application using one engine / mode and easily migrate to the other later on, by changing a dependency and providing some additional configuration.

-Sounds interesting for you?
-Try it out, and provide us some feedback...
+Sounds interesting to you?
+Try it out and provide us with some feedback...

 ## How to start?

 We provide documentation for different people and different tasks.
 A good starting point is the [Introduction](./introduction/index.md).
 You might want to look at [Reference Guide](./reference-guide/index.md).

 ## Get in touch